Autism Facts and Myths

 - Individuals with autism do not want to communicate.

-- Individuals on the autism spectrum who are non-verbal are intellectually disabled.
+- All individuals on the autism spectrum who are nonverbal are intellectually disabled.

 - Most autistic people are autistic savants like Dustin Hoffman’s character in the movie Rain Man.